ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Setting up root password](images/g020/debian_vm_install_os_installer_setting_root_password.webp "Setting up root password")

-    Since this VM is going to be just a template, there's no need here for you to type a difficult or long password.
+    Since this VM is going to be just a template, there is no need here for you to type a difficult or long password.

 14. The installer will ask you to confirm the `root` password: